 “I took off on a wave, went down the side, popped out the other end, and went, shit, I’m still alive!Quoted by Greg Noll (on surfing Waimea Bay for the fist time)”

-(Yap me on the board..
-Not to shabbbbby huh) My first surf lesson along with 7 other individuals was to say the least…a lot harder then surfers make it out to be!
-We all grabbed a board and met our mentor Jordon Rattle.
+I’m on the board.
+(Not too shabby, huh?)
+My first surf lesson with 7 other people was, to say the least, challenging… a lot harder than surfers make it out to be!
+We all grabbed a board and met our mentor, Jordon Rattle.

 To make things even more fantastic, there was a photographer on site who took such great photos of you in action, I was so stoked when surfer and Spot X coach Jordon did an interview with me about his experiences in the rips of the waves!